 - Salivary testosterone (Sal-T) reliably indicates serum free testosterone, with male reference intervals at 93-378 pmol/L and female intervals at 5-46 pmol/L.

 - From my experience, saliva testosterone tests are a practical starting point, but comprehensive blood tests are crucial for a definitive evaluation.

 Is Saliva Testosterone Testing Accurate?

-Saliva testosterone testing is accurate enough to tell you if you should make an appointment with a doctor, but they are not accurate enough to diagnose any disorder.
+Saliva testosterone testing is accurate enough to tell you if you should make an appointment with a doctor.
+I personally tested saliva testosterone kits to gauge their accuracy.

 Benefits of Saliva Testosterone Tests